-Employers get so many resumés that they only spend about 30 seconds scanning each one.
+Employers get so many resumés that they only spend a short time scanning each one.
 You could also think about whether you can enhance your resumé digitally, such as using video resumés and online portfolios, which are excellent options for jobs in advertising or other creative industries.